Combat Examples

 • The halfling defender rolls fast attack damage for a counterstrike with a hand axe (2d3)

-• The halfling rolls a total of 4, but halfings do -1 damage, so damage is only 3.
+• The halfling rolls a total of 4, the halfling does +1 damage due to a 17 skill, but halfings do -1 damage, so damage is 4.

 • If the halfling had lost the Challenge, the attacker would have done the maximum damage for a fast attack with a short sword (1d6+1=7).